bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-three-pay-to-script-hash/puzzles/algebra_puzzle_np2wsh.md

-# 7.3: Algebra Puzzle - Embedded Segwit P2SH-P2WSH
+# Algebra Puzzle - Nested Segwit (NP2WSH or P2SH-P2WSH)

 > To follow along this tutorial
 >